rachelcarmena/rachelcarmena.github.io/_posts/2018-07-05-be-open-minded-my-friend.md

 As [Staffan Nöteberg](https://twitter.com/staffannoteberg) says in _Pomodoro Technique Illustrated_:

 > Sometimes you come to a point where the emerging task is more of a search-and-investigate nature, not a normal constructive collaboration task.
 Then it could be easier to split up for a Pomodoro.
 “I look for this, you look for that, and then we meet again after the next Pomodoro break.” (...) just to get two independent views on a problem.
 We go apart and do two parallel and individual brainstorms.
 When the clock rings and after a small break, we join up and explain our new results to each other.

+As [V. Anton Spraul](http://vantonspraul.com/) says in _Think Like a Programmer: An Introduction to Creative Problem Solving_:

+> Thinking about the problem may be as productive, or in some cases more productive, than thinking about the solution.